weberBen/Binoculars-CPU/README.md

 This project adapts the [Binoculars](https://github.com/ahans30/Binoculars) code, which it heavily rely on, to run efficiently on CPUs by leveraging smaller language models for both the observer and reference models.
 Specifically, it uses the [`SmolLM2-135M`](https://huggingface.co/HuggingFaceTB/SmolLM2-135M) language model.

 See the online demo : [here 🚀](https://huggingface.co/spaces/ben-weber/Binoculars-CPU) and go to the app url (you might need to wait for the app to restart after a long period of nonactivity).
+Note that, short-length content may require similar processing time as long-length content because only the latter benefits from parallelization.

 ![Demo Interface](assets/gradio-interface.png)